martourez21/alx-low_level_programming/0x0B-malloc_free/README.md

     Returns NULL if size = 0
     Returns a pointer to the array, or NULL if it fails

-####2) He who is not courageous enough to take risks will accomplish nothing in life ####
-Write a function that concatenates two strings.

-    Prototype: char *str_concat(char *s1, char *s2);
-    The returned pointer should point to a newly allocated space in memory which contains the contents of s1, followed by the contents of s2, and null terminated if NULL is passed, treat it as an empty string
-    The function should return NULL on failure

 #### 1) The woman who has no imagination has no wings ####
 Write a function that returns a pointer to a newly allocated space in memory, which contains a copy of the string given as a parameter.